RoBOPPics/BB/_pages/app-man-queueing.md

 When you tap on the kabob menu on a Pattern in the Pattern Library, you get the Queueing page for the selected Pattern.

-Queueing is the process of transmitting the Pattern (or Playlist) to the BallBOPPer where it is placed on the top of the Play queue - next up to be Played.
+Queueing is the process of transmitting the Pattern (or Playlist) to the BallBOPPer.
+When you tap on the item "QUEUE THIS PATTERN", the pattern is transmitted to the BallBOPPer where it is placed on the top of the Play queue - next up to be Played.

+The Control page will then automatically pop up in the App, and when you click the Play button, the BallBOPPer will begin playing the Pattern.

 ![PatternModal Image](../assets/images/PatternModal005_500.jpg){: width="300" .align-center }

 When you tap on the kabob menu on a Playlist in the Playlist Library, you get the Queueing page for the selected Playlist.

-Queueing is the process of transmitting the Playlist to the BallBOPPer where it is placed on the top of the Play queue.
+Queueing is the process of transmitting the Playlist to the BallBOPPer.
+When you tap on the "QUEUE THIS PLAYLIST", the Playlist is transmitted to the BallBOPPer where it is placed on the top of the Play queue.

+The Control page will then automatically pop up in the App, and when you click the Play button, the BallBOPPer will begin playing the Playlist.

 The Queue can have a mixture of Patterns and Playlists, but the last item that was Queued is always at the top of the queue - next up to be Played.

 ![PlaylistModal Image](../assets/images/PlaylistModal005_500.jpg){: width="300" .align-center }